 How we're helping wildlife in Mottisfont's woods

-We manage the estate woodlands to make them as wildlife-rich as possible.
-Most of this important conservation work is carried out by our rangers in autumn and winter.
+We manage Mottisfont's woodlands to make them as wildlife-rich as possible.
+Most of this conservation work is carried out by our rangers in autumn and winter.
 And it's not just the woodland, but the edges, open spaces and network of ‘rides’ too - the grassy paths you’ll find in and around woods.

 These areas are often the most ecologically diverse in terms of vegetation, so they attract a huge variety of wildlife.
 In fact, the first 10m of any woodland edge can be home to more species than the rest of the woodland in its entirety.
 These rides also act as vital ‘wildlife corridors’ for animals - in particular bats.